-- In such circumstances the fact that the parent has consented, an explanation of the effect of that consent and confirmation of the parent's rights under section 20(8) should be communicated to the parent concerned (translated into the parent's first language if necessary) within five working days. - 16.
-Whether a child is accommodated under section 20 prior to or during the course of care proceedings there is no power to require that a parent must give a period of notice if she wishes to withdraw his or her consent.
-Nothing should be said to the parent to suggest the contrary and no statement to the contrary should be contained in the written form of consent. - 17.
+- (d) when available, the parent should sign the translated version of the form of consent, adding, in the parent's language, words to the effect that 'I have read this document and I agree to its terms.' - 14.
+When consent is obtained orally and is not evidenced in writing the social worker must ensure that she makes a note in the child's records of the circumstances in which consent was obtained and the reasons why consent was not obtained in writing.
+In such circumstances the fact that the parent has consented, an explanation of the effect of that consent and confirmation of the parent's rights under section 20(8) should be communicated to the parent concerned (translated into the parent's first language if necessary) within five working days. - 15.
+Whether a child is accommodated under section 20 prior to or during care proceedings there is no power to require that a parent must give a period of notice if she wishes to withdraw his or her consent.
+Nothing should be said to the parent to suggest the contrary and no statement to the contrary should be contained in the written form of consent. - 16.
 Whilst not every case of section 20 accommodation will lead to care proceedings, there are certain situations where proceedings are likely to be required sooner rather than later.
 If it is likely to be necessary for the Family Court to make findings concerning the causation of injuries sustained by an accommodated child, 'short-term' means no longer than is necessary to enable the local authority to prepare and issue an application for a care order.
-In such circumstances it is imperative that care proceedings are issued promptly, particularly if there are complex medical issues as a result of which the court is likely to give permission for the instruction of independent medical evidence. - 18.
-It is noted that when a child becomes looked after an Independent Reviewing Officer will be appointed and there shall be a review within twenty days, then within the next three months, and then every six months.
+In such circumstances it is imperative that care proceedings are issued promptly, particularly if there are complex medical issues as a result of which the court is likely to give permission for the instruction of independent medical evidence. - 17.
+It is noted that when a child becomes looked after, an Independent Reviewing Officer will be appointed and there shall be a review within twenty days, then within the next three months, and then every six months.
 Whenever a review takes place consideration should be given to the appropriateness of the legal arrangements for the child and the current status of the parents' consent to continuing accommodation should form part of the review.
-Legal advice should be sought in the event of any doubt as to the continued use of section 20. - 19.
-It is anticipated that many Local Authorities may be reviewing its cases of section 20 accommodation in the light of the recent cases.
-Where current s20 cases are being reviewed or re-reviewed in the light of the recent judgments, local authorities should discuss any proposed large-scale conversions of s20 legal status to s31 applications with Paul Hobson or Paul Benns at the Court and Sue Symcox at CAFCASS so that any special arrangements necessary as a result of a large number of applications can be timetabled and facilitated.
-When scheduling applications, a distinction should be made between those children who are stably placed but where the legal framework could be improved and children for whom a change in legal
+Legal advice should be sought in the event of any doubt as to the continued use of section 20.

-- status is a pre-requisite for better outcomes in care.
-Applications in respect of the latter group of children warrant a top priority.
-All such applications must comply with the PLO and the relevant Practice Directions. - 20.
-Careful consideration is likely to be needed in the case of older children for whom additional or different requirements will apply.
-For example, if a child aged 16 years or more is accommodated it should be borne in mind that the child can remain in accommodation if they wish, even if the parents would like to remove them from Local Authority accommodation.
-In the circumstances the child may not wish to be the subject of proceedings and a Local Authority should pay close attention to their wishes and feelings.
-Indeed it not be possible to start care proceedings on an accommodated seventeen year old.
+- 18. Careful consideration is likely to be needed in the case of older children for whom additional or different requirements will apply.
+For example, if a child aged 16 years or more is accommodated it should be borne in mind that the child can remain in accommodation if they wish, even if the parents would like to remove them from Local Authority accommodation (s20 (11) In the circumstances the child may not wish to be the subject of proceedings and a Local Authority should pay close attention to their wishes and feelings.
+This is the case where there may be multiple younger children who are the subjects of the proceedings. - 19.
+Restrictions on a child's liberty that cross the article 5, ECHR threshold- ie 'continuous supervision and control and lack of freedom to leave- require specific court authorisation and the law on whether a person can consent under s20 continues to develop.
+If a child aged 11 plus is subject to significant restrictions (either in a residential placement or in a foster placement) the Local Authority will need to consult with their legal teams.